raspberrypilearning/python-for-vb-programmers/README.md

 ##While loops

-The Python while loop is similar to the "do while" loop in Visual Basic.
+The Python while loop is similar to the 'do while' loop in Visual Basic.

 * Visual Basic:
   ```vb